 Get your GAME on

 According to Malcolm Gladwell, author of “Outliers”, individuals need 10,000 hours of practice before mastering anything.
-Millennials, or anyone living in this time and age, do not have the luxury of time to master skills.
+Millennials, and everyone else living in this time and age, do not have the luxury of time to master skills.

 Gestalt Psychology teaches us that it is easier to learn, understand, retain and apply something new when we relate it to something we already know how to do.
 For millennials, this can be done through ‘gaming’.
 Why?
 Globally renowned game designer Jane McGonigal estimates that by the age of 21, the average millennial has already spent 10,000 hours gaming.